Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 1

-Start by understanding the concept of differentials.
-Differentials are used to approximate changes in functions.
-In this case, we want to estimate the change in the volume of a cube as its edge length changes slightly.

-The volume of a cube is given by the formula V = x³, where x is the length of an edge of the cube.
+Identify the formula for the surface area of a cube, which is given by \( S = 6x^2 \), where \( x \) is the length of an edge of the cube.

-To find the differential formula, we need to differentiate the volume function V = x³ with respect to x.
-This will give us the rate of change of the volume with respect to the edge length.

-Differentiate V = x³ with respect to x to get dV/dx = 3x².
-This derivative represents how the volume changes as the edge length changes.
+To estimate the change in surface area, we use the concept of differentials.
+The differential \( dS \) represents the approximate change in the surface area when the edge length changes by a small amount \( dx \).

-The differential formula for the change in volume is given by dV = 3x² dx, where dx is the small change in the edge length.
-This formula estimates the change in volume when the edge length changes from x₀ to x₀ + dx.
+The differential formula for the change in surface area is \( dS = 12x \, dx \).
+This formula estimates the change in surface area \( dS \) when the edge length changes by \( dx \).

 Verified video answer for a similar problem: